Ludvaer/omniscient0/README.md

 * Database initialization
 Init data (should be safe to repeat) rails db:seed
-Rebuilt inferred values, stats and alike rails runner lib/rebuild_counters.rb
+Rebuilt inferred values, stats and alike (currntly also ranks of translation so need to run before first launch) rails runner lib/rebuild_counters.rb

 * How to run the test suite